I saw you today at the grocery store.

 Your snow white hair was combed neatly across your forehead.
-Your red and blue plaid shirt tucked snugly into your denim pants.
+Your blue and white plaid shirt tucked snugly into your denim pants.

 A middle aged man followed a few steps behind you.
 He picked up a box of mashed potatoes and dropped them in the cart.
 “No, Joey.
 No mashed potatoes tonight.”
 You placed them back on the shelf.
 “This way Joey, hold the cart,” you said, guiding him with your arm.

 I watched you both as you made your way down the isle.
 You guiding.
 Redirecting.
 He, meandering around.
 Wandering off a bit.
 Rocking now and then.
 Dropping bags of pasta and ramen in the cart.
 You, placing the items back on the shelves as you shopped from your grocery list.

 I could see the love in your eyes.
 But I could also see the weariness.
 I could see you had been doing this for a long time.

 And I thought.
 I thought about how this will be me eventually.
 Only it will be a bit different.

 It will be an elderly mother.

 Grocery shopping.
 Together.

 And the tears came.
 The pain of it took my breath away, again.
 The waves of grief washed over me.

 How did this happen?
 Why does it have to be this way?
 Why did Autism have to steal so much from my daughter?
 Why did it have to take so much from our family?